danieldkim/validations-js/README.md

     * only\_integer
     * greater\_than
     * greater\_than\_or\_equal\_to
     * equal\_to
     * less\_than
     * less\_than\_or\_equal_to
     * odd
     * even
 * format
     * pattern

 #### Message configuration

-validator-js comes packaged with a default set of error messages for each of the validation options:
+validations-js comes packaged with a default set of error messages for each of the validation options:

     {
       required: "{{name}} is required.",